 This option however is much more expensive than a crushed stone base, which is our typical recommendation for most customers.
 It is less permanent, and more easily removable should you ever decide to move the structure in the future.
 A crushed stone base will also satisfy the requirement for a proper pad to be eligible for our warranty.

 A minimum 6” crushed stone base that is at least two feet larger than your building in both directions is recommended.
 The space between the stones allows moisture to drain directly into the ground, which is especially helpful in preventing moisture buildup underneath.

 The greatest enemy to any shed is moisture.
 You can probably find evidence of this in your own neighborhood: look for older sheds placed directly on the ground.
 You should see evidence of rot at the bottom of these sheds, which eventually weakens the overall structural integrity of the structure.

 As rain falls from the edge of the roof, it deflects off of the ground and splashes onto the sidewalls of the shed.
 Over time, this causes the doors and lower siding of these sheds to rot.
 Once this process starts, it is irreversible, and will eventually require the entire shed be replaced to prevent collapse.

 With crushed stone, while there is still some splashback it is significantly lessened, and water will not pool underneath or around the structure and will instead absorb into the ground naturally.

 There are other reasons why site preparation is important:

-If you would like help with preparing a quality suitable pad for your structure, we recommend BedRock Foundations.
+If you would like help with preparing a quality suitable pad for your structure, we recommend Site Preperations LLC, and BedRock Foundations.
 They also offer a five-year guarantee that your shed will not shift.
-Click the link below to view their pad options.
+Click the links below to view their pad options.